felixlopz/hubrise-test-task/content/apps/smood/en/overview.md

 ## Description

-Smood is a food delivery platform operational in more than 25 cities in Switzerland.
-Smood offers a wide range of restaurants, and delivers orders exclusively by car.
+Smood provides home delivery services across 25 Swiss cities in Switzerland.
+Initially focused in meal delivery, expanded its offerings to include thousands of products across various categories, such as groceries, florists, wine shops, parapharmacies, beauty products, and more.
+This expansion has been made possible through partnerships with prominent local and national brands, including Migros, among others.

+Committed to an ongoing process of social responsibility, Smood guarantees that all delivery staff are company employees.
+For better handling, orders are exclusively delivered by car.

-By partnering with Smood, restaurants can expand their customer base and increase their revenue.
-Smood manages all marketing and delivery operations, enabling restaurants to focus on food preparation.
+By partnering with Smood, stores can expand their customer base and increase their revenue.
+Smood manages all marketing and delivery operations, enabling partners to focus on operations.

 Smood also offers a white-label delivery service called Dismatch, which is integrated with HubRise.
 For more information see our online documentation for [Dismatch](/apps/smood-dismatch).
 This service allows restaurants to externalise their deliveries.